Steve-karabou/weatherFront/README.md

 ## Test weather Application
 in your google chrome browser do click right chose inspect and do ctrl + shift+M, in high at left click on icon near of dimension and chose Iphone x

+## Activate position localization
+In your navigation bar at right, active it localization position